Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Data Imbalance

 \emph{How does SSL pretraining affect class-imbalanced learning?}

 In this section, we systematically investigate the effect of SSL algorithms on class-imbalanced downstream tasks.
-We first construct a simple theoretical model to obtain basic intuitions on how class imbalance affects the downstream learning process.
-Base on theoretical motivation, we design comprehensive experiments to confirm the theoretical insights.
+We first obtain basic intuitions on how class imbalance affects the downstream learning process through a simple theoretical model.
+Based on theoretical motivation, we design comprehensive experiments to confirm the theoretical insights.
+M1.8.1{ \link{R1.8}}{Main takeaways in this section are summarized below: \begin{enumerate} \item The prior probability ratio related to both upstream and downstream data affects the target performance, namely the inherent data imbalance of pretraining data would impair downstream learning.~(Fig.~\ref{fig:figure5}) \item SSL methods improve the rare class more than the frequent class.~(Fig.~\ref{fig:figure5}, Fig.~\ref{fig:figure3}) \end{enumerate}}